 Offload unused apps

-Offload unused apps When you're in Settings > General > iPhone Storage, you'll see some recommendations for optimising your storage (above the list of apps).
-Tap Show All to see more of this sort of thing.
+When you're in Settings > General > iPhone Storage, you'll see some recommendations for optimising your storage (above the list of apps).
+Tap Show All to see more of this sort of thing.iOS will encourage you to use iCloud Photo Library, for instance, which stores your snaps in the cloud, and to Auto Delete Old Conversations from the Messages app.

 But the most interesting (and in some ways most drastic) suggestion is Offload Unused Apps.
 This is a kind of emergency step that automatically offloads app that are rarely used when you start to run out of storage.
 'Offloading' is a compromise that deletes the app itself - which is easy to replace by redownloading, after all - but keeps the documents and data, which are likely to be irreplaceable.